-How Uxbridge High School, working with Intermission Youth Theatre, have increased engagement with both the arts, and the local community.
+How Uxbridge High School, working with Intermission Youth, has increased engagement with both the arts and the local community.

 Teachers at Uxbridge High School have seen an increase in engagement not only with the arts, but also with the local community, as a result of working with Intermission Youth Theatre and the RSC.